muammar/awesome/README.md

     - xfce4-power-manager.
     - volumeicon.
     - polkit-gnome-authentication-agent-1 (mandatory if using nm-applet).
+    - gnome-settings-daemon (mandatory if using gnome-terminal).
+If you are not using gnome-termina, please comment gnome-settings-daemon in rc.lua file.
     - gnome-terminal (not mandatory).
     - nm-applet (not mandatory).
     - conky (not mandatory).